Brett Quigley

 Brett Quigley (born August 18, 1969) is an American professional golfer.
 He currently plays on the PGA Tour Champions, where he won the 2020 Morocco Champions.
 He was previously a member of the PGA Tour and the Korn Ferry Tour.

-Early life
+Early life and amateur career

-Brett Quigley was born on August 18, 1969 in Fort Devens, Massachusetts.
+Quigley was born on August 18, 1969, in Fort Devens, Massachusetts.
 He is the nephew of PGA Tour and Champions Tour golfer Dana Quigley.

-He won the 1987 U.S. Junior Amateur and attended the University of South Carolina, where he was twice an Academic All-American, before turning professional in 1991.
+Quigley won the 1987 U.S. Junior Amateur.
+He attended the University of South Carolina where he was twice an Academic All-American.

 Professional career

-Quigley has spent his career bouncing between the PGA Tour and the second tier Korn Ferry Tour.
-His best finish on the main tour is second, but he has two wins on the lower tour, the 1996 Nike Philadelphia Classic, and the 2001 Buy.com Arkansas Classic.
+In 1991, Quigley turned professional.
+Quigley has spent his career bouncing between the PGA Tour and it's developmental tour.
+His best finish on the PGA Tour is second place, but he has two wins on the lower tour, the 1996 Nike Philadelphia Classic and the 2001 Buy.com Arkansas Classic.

 Quigley finished in the top 20 of the PGA Tour money list in 2006 and his career earnings exceed $11,000,000.

 On February 1, 2020, Quigley won the Morocco Champions on the PGA Tour Champions.